In reverse order of difficulty, here are the seven addictions people find hardest to quit:

 Don't despair, however, no matter what your addiction is.
 The large majority of addicts give up every kind of addiction.
 So can you.
 That most people do it, one way or another, tells you that it lies within your power.

-Stanton's new book, with Ilse Thompson, Recover!
-Stop Thinking Like an Addict and Reclaim Your Life with The PERFECT Program, is available here.
+Stanton's new book, with Ilse Thompson, changes the addiction narrative in your head: Recover!: An Empowering Program to Help You Stop Thinking Like an Addict and Reclaim Your Life.

 Follow Stanton on Twitter